Request a demo

 Activity review

 Avoid your weekly meetings becoming activity review sessions where individuals talk through everything they have done, and every experiment at every stage of the process is listed out and discussed.
-In general, meetings that focus on the “what” are both uninteresting and unproductive and there are more efficient ways to communicate this information (such as email or Slack notifications) that keep the team passively updated of any changes.
+In general, meetings that focus on the “what" are both uninteresting and unproductive, and there are more efficient ways to communicate this information (such as email or Slack notifications) that keep the team passively updated on any changes.

 There are 2 ways to avoid this:

-- Maintain a public growth marketing system that makes this information available to every member of the team at any time.
+1. Maintain a public growth marketing system that makes this information available to every member of the team at any time.
 If an individual needs or wants more details on a specific experiment, they can easily find this for themselves.

-- Send automatic experiment updates (via email or to a Slack channel) to update team members of changes in real-time.
+2. Send automatic experiment updates (via email or to a Slack channel) to update team members of changes in real-time.

 As experiment velocity increases, how well you learn from previous winners and losers affects the success rate of the next batch of experiments you run.